theprantadutta/plot_twist/assets/legal/terms.md

 ## **6\.
 Contact Us**

-If you have any questions about these Terms, please contact us at: support@plottwists.app
+If you have any questions about these Terms, please contact us at: prantadutta1997@gmail.com